paceval/paceval/paceval in hardware/readme.md

 However, we will not write the image to the SD card just yet.

-## Step 3 – Final configuration of the paceval engine
+## Step 3 – Final configuration of the paceval-engine

 We now finally configure the PetaLinux for the paceval-engine.
 To do this, we first call this command: